 - From January to April 2017 tutorial classes were organized by the Nai Qala Association for 200 boys and girls, in Zeera Gag school, in order to prepare the Kankor (university entrance) exams.

-- A capacity building program took place in Tagab Barg from May to August 2017.
+- A tutoring program took place in Tagab Barg from May to August 2017.
 Over 182 teenagers (120 girls and 62 boys) registered for the course.

 - Between December 2017 and April 2018, during the winter break, 180 pupils – 85 girls and 95 boys – participated in the course at Zeera Gag.
 The popularity of the program (which had already taken place the previous winter at the same place) motivated students from other districts to participate: there were about fifteen girls and boys who came from the neighboring district of Panjab, from the region of Waras, to participate to the class.